YanKlInnomme/FoundryVTT-k4lt/README.md

 This game system is a set of files that provides Foundry VTT with all the information needed to support the rules, mechanics and gameplay elements specific to KULT: Divinity Lost.

-This digital adaptation is unofficial content of KULT: Divinity Lost, allowed by the content policy of Helmgast (https://helmgast.se/en/meta/fan-content-policy).

 If you like the system and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
 In any case, I hope you have a great time, and please don't hesitate to contact me to give me your opinion or report any problems.

 ## Requirements

 This system requires the installation and configuration of Foundry VTT.
 The software can be downloaded from the following address: https://foundryvtt.com/

+## Licenses

+This digital adaptation is unofficial content from KULT: Divinity Lost, licensed under the [Helmgast Content Policy](https://helmgast.se/en/meta/fan-content-policy).
+In addition, this project includes:

+- **Content and logo**: [Kult Divinity Lost] (https://kultdivinitylost.com/) is © 2021 Cabinet Licensing LLC.
+All rights reserved.
+Portions of this project protected by this copyright may not be distributed commercially or freely.
+This includes illustrations, logo and text covered by copyright.

+- **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+- **Foundry VTT**: The project is created in accordance with the [Foundry VTT Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

+- **Icons** : The icons in the `assets/moves/` folder are courtesy of [Game-icons.net](https://game-icons.net/) and are licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

+- **Fonts** : The fonts used in this project have their own licenses.

 ## Previous contributors